 Recent Mold Remediation Posts

-After searching forever for that perfect Palm Desert home, you finally find the one of your dreams.
-But just before signing on the dotted line you discover that it has mold problems.
-Should you buy it anyway?
+You finally find the home of your dreams after searching forever in the Palm Desert area.
+Just before signing on the dotted line, you discover that the home has mold problems.
+Should you buy your dream house anyway?

-Mold is a type of fungus, and there are thousands of species of mold in houses; from the kind that grows on bread and fruit to the mold that inhabits humid spaces.
-But exposure to some types of mold can cause health effects, so you'll need to have it removed from the home as soon as possible to be safe.
+First, let’s talk about what mold is.
+Mold is a type of fungus that can grow anywhere if given the right conditions.
+Thousands of species of mold can be found in houses; from the kind that grows on bread and fruit to the mold that inhabits humid spaces.
+Exposure to some types of mold can even cause health effects, so you'll need to have it removed from the home as soon as possible to be safe.

 Also, mold may cause serious structural damage to a building because it feeds on and breaks down organic matter.
 Therefore, when mold infests walls, insulation, paper backing, or carpeting, the materials must be removed.

 Before you buy any home, make sure you have it inspected for mold and other problems.
 Insist that the inspection contains a contingency clause (which defines a condition or action that must be met for a real estate contract to become binding).
 Never take a seller's or real estate agent's word about the presence of mold.
-Even if you're getting a steep discount, get an inspection.
-The cost of removing the mold could be greater than your savings.
+Even if you're getting a really good discount, you want to get an inspection.
+The cost of removing the mold could end up being greater than your savings.
 If mold is exposed during the inspection, you have a bargaining chip.
 You can then do one of three things:

 - Ask the seller to reduce the asking price

 - Ask the seller to fix the problem